BennyGabel/Portfolio/README.md

 3) Contact section

 # How to use this Project/Portfolio
 1) There is a navigation area that will send you to the respective areas.
+2) There is a banner.
+The purpose of the banner is to make the user scroll down the page, and to make the navigation options more obvious.
 2)  About Me:
     A brieve overview of who am I and my computer's experience
 3)  Work (as web developer): Projects worked on in this course: